 The ability for enterprises to open new markets and consolidate regional on-premises projects in the cloud quickly and easily by circumnavigating regulatory barriers is paramount to expanding into otherwise hard-to-reach markets.
 To remove complexity and speed up time to new markets, enterprises will need to re-think their data management strategies in the cloud and partner with global experts who understand regions’ idiosyncrasies.

-Orange Business Services has been central in setting up the Open Cloud Alliance to address complex regulatory issues in hard-to-reach markets with worldwide public cloud access that is locally compliant.
+Orange Business has been central in setting up the Open Cloud Alliance to address complex regulatory issues in hard-to-reach markets with worldwide public cloud access that is locally compliant.
 To find out more, download our guide.

-As Product Owner of Flexible Engine, I manage the Orange Business Services cloud infrastructure solution designed in partnership with Huawei.
+As Product Owner of Flexible Engine, I manage the Orange Business cloud infrastructure solution designed in partnership with Huawei.